One of the things I’m very intentional about when leading a small group is building a sense of community and belonging.

-There are so many variations to this game depending how strict you want to be.
-For example you might say the items have to be in alphabetical order or can only be fruit or vegetables.
+There are so many variations to this game depending on how strict you want to be.
+For example, you might say the items have to be in alphabetical order or can only be fruit or vegetables.

 Similar to “What happened in the last 7 days ice breaker”, this is a great way to start your church small group with an easy conversation starter.

 Going around each person in turn and ask them “How, Wow, Pow, Chow?”:

 Wow: Share a wow moment from last week